s5b/cmModelling/README.md

 - Styling selection with the association to include brand colour checkbox.

-- Change the "delete" icon to an "unlink" icon in the association area - and implement the action.
+- Implement the unlink action for associations.

 - "Find US" associates contacts with each tab.
 It then allows locations to be attached to the association.